 FAQs: General Program & Enrollment

-We serve students in K4 (aka 4K or Preschool), Kindergarten, and 1st grade through 12th grade.
-Students from outside the Merrill area can only open-enroll to K4 if their home district also has a K4 program.
+We serve students in Grades K4 through 12.
+Students from outside the Merrill area can open-enroll to K4 if their home district also has a K4 program.
 Students entering into K4 must be 4 years old by September 1st of the upcoming school year.
 Students entering Kindergarten must be 5 years old by September 1st of the upcoming school year.

 You can find more information about the specific grade levels on the FAQ pages for Elementary, Middle School, and High School.

-BVA consistently earns high satisfaction ratings from parents and students.
-In addition to this positive feedback from our families, data trends show an increase in ACT scores for students who have been enrolled in BVA for multiple years, starting with students who began in the elementary program.
-A majority of students who graduate from BVA leave with college credits and/or work experience and are prepared with technology, communication, and organization skills to help them succeed in their next step.
-Our goal is to develop students into independent learners and the outcomes we have seen over the last 12 years indicate we are consistently able to achieve this goal!
+A majority of students who graduate from BVA leave with college credits, and many are also able to earn work-based learning credit, which demonstrates their readiness to use technology, communication, and organization skills to help them succeed in their next step.
+Our school’s mission is to develop students into independent learners and the outcomes we have seen over the last 14 years indicate we are consistently able to achieve this goal!

 Our program focus connects student learning to state and national standards through student demonstration.
 We have found that instead of a one-size fits all curriculum, it is best to meet a student where they are at academically and provide the curricular resources to support student growth.
 Please review our program overviews on our Elementary, Middle School, and High School pages for further understanding of program design.